-Rent a car in Uzbekistan by world known company Naniko car rental
+Rent a car in Uzbekistan from worldwide company Naniko

 Uzbekistan, the land of impressive madrassas with charm, occupies a central position at the crossway of the Silk Road.
 This relatively young country became independent in 1991.